FlorianOtel/nuage-vsd-shell/README.md

 There are two types of shell commands:
 * Auxiliary commands for E.g.: Displaying the details of (existing) API connection.
-Currently a single API connection is supported at one time; Setting the debug level (only two levels supported -- a verbose "Debug" level and "Info"); Setting the API connection details (API endpoint and credentials) and initializing a co nnection
+Currently a single API connection is supported at one time; Setting the debug level (only two levels supported -- a verbose "Debug" level and "Info"); Setting the API connection details (API endpoint and credentials) and initializing a connection

 * Wrappers around the Nuage Networks API calls themselves: "GET", "CREATE", "DELETE" etc. See below for commands currently supported.